karthiksundaram80/ML_AI_Module-5_Project/README.md

 * Proportion of bar coupons accepted by driver's destination and if the coupon venue is in the same direction as that of destination.
-  - Drivers not travelling to any <b>urgent place</b> have the highest acceptance rate at <b> 20.72 %</b> when the venue is in the opposite direction as that of the destination.
+  - Drivers not traveling to any <b>urgent place</b> have the highest acceptance rate at <b> 20.72 %</b> when the venue is in the opposite direction as that of the destination.
-  - Drivers travelling <b>home</b> have an <b>8.28 %</b> acceptance rate when the venue is in the same direction.
+  - Drivers traveling <b>home</b> have an <b>8.28 %</b> acceptance rate when the venue is in the same direction.
 If the venue is in the opposite direction, then the acceptance rate drops to <b>3.17 %</b>
-  - Drivers travelling to <b>Work</b> have a <b>1.29 %</b> acceptance rate when the venue is in the same direction.
+  - Drivers traveling to <b>Work</b> have a <b>1.29 %</b> acceptance rate when the venue is in the same direction.
 If the venue is in the opposite direction, then the acceptance increases to <b>7.54 %</b>

 * Analysis based on the frequency of drivers going to the bar:
   - Acceptance rate of drivers going to bar <b>less than 3 times</b> a month has the highest rate at <b>33.42 %</b> than the drivers who went to bar <b>more than 3 times</b> a month having the acceptance rate of <b>7.59 %</b>.